How to Fix iOS 15 Performance Problems

 Downgrade iOS

 If you can’t find a fix for your problem and/or don’t want to wait for Apple’s next iOS 15 update, you can try downgrading back to the previous version of iOS.
-The downgrade option should always be available, but your downgrade options could change over time.

-Right now, you can only downgrade back to iOS 14.8.
-You can’t downgrade to anything older than iOS 14.8 because Apple’s no longer signing on those versions of iOS.
+Your downgrade options will change over time and sometimes downgrading won’t be available.

 For more on the iOS downgrade, take a look at our walkthrough.